flashresurrection/Swf/README.md

 3. Click on the "Download" button to download the SWF file to your local machine.

-4. You can then open the downloaded SWF file using a compatible SWF player or a modern web browser with Flash Player emulation (such as [Ruffle](https://github.com/ruffle-rs/ruffle)).

 Please note that SWF files may require specific player versions or additional dependencies to work properly.
 Refer to the documentation or accompanying files, if available, for any special instructions.

 ## Contributing